 Do Tomato Plants Like Acidic Soil?

 Soil that is too acidic (low pH) will slow tomato plant growth and reduce your harvest.
-Soil that is too acidic may also lead to nutrient deficiencies, causing problems such as blossom end rot on tomato fruit.
+Soil that is too acidic (or too basic) will also lead to nutrient deficiencies, causing problems such as blossom end rot on tomato fruit.

 This paper from PubMed suggests that tomato plants grown in acidic soil show slower growth and reduced ability to absorb nutrients from the soil.

-The experiment in this paper compared tomato plants grown in soils with pH of 6.4 and 4.2.
+The experiment in this paper compared tomato plants grown in two different soils with a pH of 6.4 and 4.2.
 From the abstract:

 “The growth of tomato plants was seriously affected by the soil acidity and lowering of uptake of elements was observed for the plants cultivated on acidified soil.”https://pubmed.ncbi.nlm.nih.gov/10800716/

 This suggests that a soil pH of 4.2 is far too low (too acidic) for tomato plants to grow well.
-What about somewhat higher pH values?
+In fact, pH works on an exponential scale, so soil with a pH of 4.2 is about 100 times as acidic as soil with a pH of 6.2!

 “In a ferrallitic sandy loam soil, tomato fruit yield and dry matter accumulation were significantly increased by liming at a pH of 5.2 while at a pH of 5.7 and above liming had little effects.”https://www.jstor.org/stable/42934377?seq=1